ZombiDebugWall/PQBench_Linux/README.md

 # PQBench_Linux

-Simple benchmark which benches your single core CPU performance using the pq-formula.
+Simple benchmark which benches your single-core CPU performance using the pq-formula.

 ## Compilation and installation
 I am not responsible for any hardware damage, you run this programm on your own risk!